ohenley/rts-native-light/README.md

-# Light x86-64 Runtime for Ada GNAT
+# Light "native" Runtime for Ada GNAT

-This is a lightweight runtime for Ada GNAT, x86-64, no OS.
-It provides a minimal set of features for scenarios where a full native runtime is not necessary or desired, such x86-64 kernel development.
+This is a runtime for Ada GNAT, a "native" platform like Linux, but without OS support.
+It provides minimal features for scenarios where a full native runtime is not necessary or desired, such as kernel development.

 ## Project Structure

-- Light x86-64 Ada Runtime: `./`
+- Light Ada Runtime: `./`
 - Example code and Makefile to test this runtime: `./example`

 ## Usage
+Note: known to build for x86-64 using latest Alire GNAT compiler (Linux)

 ### Building the Runtime